kul-arun/asteroids-game/README.md

 ```
 The gameplay is shown in the `demo` directory.

-**NOTE** : The sources of the images and the font used in this project are mentioned in `source.txt` file.
+**NOTE** : The sources of the images and the font used in this project are mentioned in `source.md` file.